-106. Cape Verde commended progress for citizens and modernization of the economic system despite constraints.
+106. Cape Verde commended progress with respect to the rights of citizens and the modernization of the economic system despite constraints.

-107. Chad commended Cuba's efforts to improve promotion and protection of human rights.
+107. Chad commended efforts made by Cuba to improve the promotion and protection of human rights.

-108. The Cuban nation respected the abolitionist positions on the death penalty.
-Currently, nobody was serving that sentence.
+108. The delegation indicated that Cuba respected the abolitionist positions on the death penalty.
+Currently, nobody was serving a death sentence.
 In Cuba there had never been, nor would there ever be, extrajudicial executions.
 Cuban judges were independent in their function of delivering justice.